Mikemupararano/Mikemupararano/README.md

 With a passion for crafting seamless digital experiences and a commitment to leveraging data to unlock hidden opportunities, I bring a unique blend of technical expertise and strategic thinking to every project.
 From intuitive user interfaces to predictive analytics solutions, I thrive on transforming complex challenges into innovative solutions that exceed expectations.

 Let's collaborate to bring your vision to life and unlock the full potential of your digital presence.
 Explore my portfolio and reach out to start the journey toward achieving your goals today!👋
 🔭 I’m currently learning Data Science.
-I have graduated as a Frontend Developer (March 2024).<br> Ask me about HTML, CSS, NPM, Node.js, JQuery, JavaScript, React.js or Frontend related tech<br>
+I have graduated as a Frontend Developer (March 2024).<br> Ask me about HTML, CSS, NPM, Node.js, JQuery, JavaScript, React.js or Frontend related tech!<br>

 [![Mike's GitHub stats](https://github-readme-stats.vercel.app/api?username=Mikemupararano)](https://github.com/anuraghazra/github-readme-stats)
 [![GitHub Streak](https://streak-stats.demolab.com/?user=Mikemupararano&theme=chartreuse-dark)](https://git.io/streak-stats)